zrajm/elemental/README.md

 ## Query-esque

-These methods all accept a CSS-style `SELECTOR` as an argument, and traverse the DOM to match any matching elements, however, the way they traverse is differs.
+These methods all accept a CSS-style `SELECTOR` as an argument, and traverse the DOM to find matching elements, however, the way they traverse is differs.

 * `.closest(SELECTOR)`—Return list of closest element or ancestor element that matches the given CSS selector.
 For each element in the input matching is